 - UK Second Class Honours 2:1 (or its overseas equivalent) in a relevant subject (relevant work experience desirable), or A minimum of 5 years’ relevant professional experience in lieu of the above requirement, and a letter of support

 - Two references and a personal statement

 - Demonstrated capability for independent research and enquiry.

 - English Language Proficiency: All students whose first language is not English must be able to provide recent evidence that their spoken and written command of the English language is adequate.
-For SEAHA candidates, an advanced level certificate is normally required.
+For SEAHA candidates, a standard level certificate is normally required unless a higher level is required for the project.
+This will be specified on the advert.
 Please see the relevant guide to UCL’s English language proficiency requirements

 Additional EPSRC Eligibility Criteria